z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/basic/README.md

 ## Step 1: Run the (incomplete) starter code

-The directory with this README also contains a skeleton P4 program, `ipv4_forward.p4`, which initially drops all packets.
-Your job (in the next step) is extend it to properly forward IPv4 packets.
+The directory with this README also contains a skeleton P4 program, `basic.p4`, which initially drops all packets.
+Your job will be to extend this skeleton program to properly forward IPv4 packets.

 Before that, let's compile the incomplete `ip4v_forward.p4` and bring up a switch in Mininet to test its behavior.